Abhishek-Dehankar/Capstone-project-Hotel-Booking-Analysis-EDA-/README.md

 4) Most of the guest stays for 1-4 days in the hotels.

+5) Most guest are from Portugal and other Europian contries.

+PRT: Portugal
+GBR: United Kingdom
+FRA: France
+ESP: Spain
+DEU: Germany
+ITA: Italy
+IRL: Ireland
+BEL: Belgium
+BRA: Brazil
+NLD: Nrlandsethe

-5) City Hotel retains more number of guests.
+6) City Hotel retains more number of guests.

-6) Around one-fourth of the total bookings gets cancelled.
+7) Around one-fourth of the total bookings gets cancelled.
 More cancellations are from City Hotel.

-7) New guest tends to cancel bookings more than repeated customers.
+8) New guest tends to cancel bookings more than repeated customers.

-8) Lead time, number of days in waiting list or assignation of reserved room to customer does not affect cancellation of bookings.
+9) Lead time, number of days in waiting list or assignation of reserved room to customer does not affect cancellation of bookings.

-9) Corporate has the most percentage of repeated guests while TA/TO has the least whereas in the case of cancelled bookings TA/TO has the most percentage while Corporate has the least.
+10) Corporate has the most percentage of repeated guests while TA/TO has the least whereas in the case of cancelled bookings TA/TO has the most percentage while Corporate has the least.

-10) The length of the stay decreases as ADR increases probably to reduce the cost.
+11) The length of the stay decreases as ADR increases probably to reduce the cost.

 Challenges
    1) Lot of null values were present in the dataset.